occtober/ONF2026SS_TEC1003_Exam/backend/README.md

 * `GET /health`
   Returns server status.

+## Architecture Overview

+The backend follows a simple API-based architecture.

+Course, module and quiz data are stored in JSON files within the data folder.
+Flask reads this data and provides it through API endpoints.
+The frontend requests the data and displays it through the user interface.

+This structure separates data management from the presentation layer, making the platform easier to maintain and extend.

 ## Data Flow

 1. Course, module and quiz content is stored in JSON files.
-2. Flask reads the JSON data.
+2. Flask reads the JSON data when an endpoint is requested.
-3. API endpoints return the data as JSON.
+3. API endpoints return the data as JSON responses.
-4. The frontend can use this data to display courses, quiz cards and module content.
+4. The frontend uses the responses to display course content, modules and quizzes.
+5. User interactions are handled in the frontend, while course content is supplied by the backend.

+## Key Technical Decisions

+* JSON files were used instead of a database to keep the project lightweight and appropriate for the project scope.
+* Flask was selected as a simple backend framework for serving course, module and quiz data.
+* Course, module and quiz content were separated into individual JSON files to improve organisation and maintainability.
+* Query parameter filtering was implemented to support course recommendations based on skill level.
+* The backend was designed to support future expansion by allowing additional courses and modules to be added through the data files.

 ## Notes